How do I know which ProLight LED Light Technology is right for me?

 Why don't you charge more for your devices?

 We have priced our LED Light Therapy Devices far below what other companies charge who provide substantially less quality, effectiveness, training, and personalized service.
-We did this because we wanted our products to be affordable to just about anyone who wants to own our devices.
-We put our money into the components and eliminated the things that really have very liitle to do with the over all results.
+We did this because we wanted our devices to be affordable to just about anyone who wants to own our devices.
+We put our money into the components and eliminated the things that really have very littel to do with the over all results.
 We wanted to make this technology affordable, high quality and results-oriented.
 Since we are the manufacturer we can pass the savings on to you.
 Furthermore, we are honest business people.

 Should I base my purchase on testimonials?